State Staff

 Dad Chapman was selected to serve the Texas DeMolay Association as State Scribe on July 14, 2011 and State Registrar of the Texas State Priory since July 14, 2017.
 He received the Guild of the Leather Apron at Conclave 2015.
 He was appointed District Governor in 2017.
 At the session of DeMolay International held in Dallas, Texas in 2021, he was elected a Deputy Member of the International Supreme Council.

-Steven Wayne Seymour
+Steven W. Seymour

 State Treasurer